-College is hard work and every student would be thankful to have help through the rough parts.
+College is hard work and every student, whether studying accounting or information technology, would be thankful to have help through the rough parts.
 These resources provide you information of what to expect, insights from PhD students and their lives in school and a little college fun.
 On a more productive note there is how to manage your time along with study tips and online tools to help in your studies.
 Some of the latest technology news is here for those with a more technical taste.
 Last but not least, you will also find useful information on how to stay healthy and eat right when away at school.

 All of these blogs are written by students who are working towards achieving their PhD.
 They chronicle the balancing act that this type of endeavor frequently requires and will allow you to connect with others who are experiencing many of the same things you are.

 This blog has many different contributors.
 The common thread that motivated them to blog here is that they are all mothers who are attempting to manage both academics and parenthood.

 The author of this blog, Malene Larsen, chronicles her work on her doctorate.
 Her research focused on the way social networking sites have been integrated into all aspects of life for young people.

 This blog is written by a PhD student attending the University of Nottingham in the United Kingdom.
 The focus of his degree Is how social media affects student achievement in Higher Education.

 This is the blog of a PhD student who is researching how small business owners in Australia are utilizing social media platforms to promote their businesses.

 - Just Enough to Be Dangerous